Fresh Outfit Ideas for SLPs: Easy Spring Inspiration

 How funny that seventeen seemed like adulting.
 How funny I thought I would go "flawlessly from office to cocktails," or that I never factored having a household of other humans into my day dream.

-The truth is that most of us who work as speech-language pathologists (SLPs) live a very different reality than those stylish pages suggest.
+The truth is, most of us who work as speech-language pathologists (SLPs) live a very different reality than those stylish pages suggest.
 We work in tiny chairs, across different room temperatures, and then head home to start a second shift of caretaking (whether dogs, partners, or children).
 I know that when I dress better I feel better, but the temptation of late spring to trend toward frumpy repeated outfits is real.

 Are leggings business casual if they have pockets?
 Will anyone notice the coffee stain on the Friday t-shirt you have worn every Friday this school year?